entity-toolkit/entity/README.md

 Once the code is configured, and the `Makefile` is generated in the specified path (by default it is `build/`), you may _compile_ the desired code regime by going into the `build` directory and running `make <REGIME>`.
 Currently we support the following regimes:

 * `ntt`: main regime for performance runs;
-* `test`: test regime that runs a series of unit tests.
+* `test`: test regime that runs a series of unit tests;
+* `examples`: build multiple executables that contain typical examples to help guide through the code (see `examples/` directory).

 > Running `make all` or `make` will compile all the available regimes.